karenrds/test-driven-development-roman-numerals/README.md

 # test-driven-development-roman-numerals

-Method to convert Roman numerals to digits when a small number is in front of a larger number, the larger number is subtracted from the smaller I = 1, V = 5
+Function to convert Roman numerals to digits when a small number is in front of a larger number, the larger number is subtracted from the smaller I = 1, V = 5
 IV = 4

-Method to Convert digits to roman numerals checks when a given number is greater then 0 and is between and equal to 1 and 1000 and returns a roman numberal
+Function to Convert digits to roman numerals checks when a given number is greater then 0 and is between and equal to 1 and 1000 and returns a roman numberal

 In Test case used @ParameterizedTest(), @MethodSource()